JFHeim/ValheimWebLink/DOCUMENTATION.md

 ### /playerdata/get
 Description: Returns detail information about the player.
 Requires authentication.
-To get more data about the player, install PlayerData module.<br>
+To get more data about the player, install WorldObjectsData module.<br>
 HttpMethod: GET<br>
 Query parameters
 * name<br>
     Description: Name of the player<br>
     Type: string<br>

+### /findobjects
+Description: Searches for objects in the world in given range.
+To see full data of objects, install WorldObjectsData module.<br>
+HttpMethod: GET<br>
+Query parameters
+* centerpoint<br>
+    Description: Center point of the search<br>
+    Type: Vector2<br>

+* radius<br>
+    Description: Radius of the search<br>
+    Type: float<br>